Notes on the Geography of Peninsular India: Mumbai / Bombay Neo-Gothic

 Up for a little walk?
 Say, from the Afghan Church north to the Crawford Market--not quite two miles?
-These are the two buildings that brought Bombay to the Gothic style, and between them there's now a standing parade of Gothic.
+These are the two buildings that brought the Gothic style to Bombay, and between them there's now a parade of the stuff.
 Andreas Wolwahsen, in Splendors of Imperial India (Prestel, 2004), suggests that the choice of styles was made by businessmen eager to "demonstrate their modernity and their links with parallel trends in Britain."
 Not that everyone liked it.
 Aldous Huxley, no fan of what he called "the darkest period of architectural history," came by and wrote that "Bombay is one of the most appalling cities of either hemisphere."
-Robert Byron, with a still sharper bite, dismissed the city as an "architectural Sodom."
+Robert Byron, with a sharper bite, dismissed the city as "architectural Sodom."

 The earliest Gothic in Bombay: the appropriately dark Afghan Church, from 1858.